-Now, monoprog programs the application binary code to Mono's internal flash memory.
+Now the application's binary code is loaded to Mono's internal flash memory.
 If everything goes well Mono will wake up and display the Tic Tac Toe app.
-Next, you can find a friend to play Tic Tac Toe with, you can download the other app or you could consider creating your own!
+Next, you can find a friend to play Tic Tac Toe with, you can install the other app or you could consider creating your own!